akshita24101/automated-coffee-machine-python/README.md

 4. Maintain detailed transaction logs and balance history per user.

 ## 📝 **License**
--This project is licensed under the MIT License.
+This project is licensed under the MIT License.

 ## 🙋‍♀️ **Author**
--Akshita Sondhi
+Akshita Sondhi
--Student (ECE), IIIT-Naya Raipur
+Student (ECE), IIIT-Naya Raipur
--Enthusiastic about electronics, AI, and real-world applications of technology.
+Enthusiastic about electronics, AI, and real-world applications of technology.